 With 19 years’ experience in management, training, and sales, Dave consults on employee transitions/outplacement and advises organizations on robust leadership development and executive coaching programs.

-A member of NEHRA’s Board of Directors, Dave also serves as Chair, Board of Commissioners for the Reading Municipal Light Department, a municipal utility serving 29,000 customers in four towns north of Boston.
-He holds an MBA from Boston University’s Graduate School of Management and a BS in Mathematics from the University of Massachusetts, Amherst.
+A member of NEHRA’s Board of Directors, Dave also serves as Chair of the Board of Commissioners for the Reading Municipal Light Department, a municipal utility serving 29,000 customers in four towns north of Boston.
+He holds an MBA from Boston University’s Questrom School of Business and a BS in Mathematics and Philosophy from the University of Massachusetts Amherst.

 Kim has more than 20 years’ experience in business development in the human capital consulting space where she advises organizations and executives on complex workforce planning, leadership development, and career transition issues.